Himanshu-1994/CS771-Project/README.md

 This repo is an implementation of [Image Segmentation Using Text and Image Prompts](https://arxiv.org/pdf/2112.10003.pdf) by Lüddecke et al which proposes a novel architecture built upon CLIP to segment images based on user prompts.
 Currently, this repo supports only text prompts.

 The dataset we used can be found at [Visual Genome](https://visualgenome.org/api/v0/api_home.html).
-We use API's provided by [ChenyunWu/PhraseCutDataset](https://github.com/ChenyunWu/PhraseCutDataset) to navigate the dataset.
+We use APIs provided by [ChenyunWu/PhraseCutDataset](https://github.com/ChenyunWu/PhraseCutDataset) to navigate the dataset.
 Please clone this repository into ours before training.

 To train this model, run the following command